Seashell: Occurrence

 Seashells are commonly found in beach drift, which is natural detritus deposited along strandlines on beaches by the waves and the tides.
 Shells are very often washed up onto a beach empty and clean, the animal having already died.

 Empty seashells are often picked up by beachcombers.
 However, the majority of seashells which are offered for sale commercially have been collected alive (often in bulk) and then killed and cleaned, specifically for the commercial trade.
 This type of large-scale exploitation can sometimes have a strong negative impact on local ecosystems, and sometimes can significantly reduce the distribution of rare species.

 Shell synthesis

-Seashells are created by the molluscs that use them for protection.
-Molluscs have an outside layer of tissues on their bodies – the mantle – which creates the shell material and which connects the shell to the mollusc.
+Seashells are created by the mollusks that use them for protection.
+Mollusks have an outside layer of tissues on their bodies – the mantle – which creates the shell material and which connects the shell to the mollusk.
 The specialized cells in the mantle form the shell using different minerals and proteins.
 The proteins are then used to create the framework that supports the growing shell.
 Calcium carbonate is the main compound of shell structure, aiding in adhesion.